SuchethaBhat/INF-553/README.md

 Contains the solutions to assignments of INF 553: Foundations and Applications of Data Mining (Summer 2020)

 Assignment1
--> Familiarize with Spark operations(e.g transformations and actions) and Map Reduce -> Reviews and Businesses datasets used from Yelp
+-> Familiarize with Spark operations(e.g transformations and actions) and Map Reduce \n -> Reviews and Businesses datasets used from Yelp

 Assignment2 -